 Teachers who have failed induction or probation

 This contains the details of all teachers who have failed their statutory induction or probation periods.
 As a result of failing an induction or probation period any person on this list is ineligible to teach in all maintained schools, pupil referral units and non-maintained special schools in England.
 However, they are free to work as a teacher in any other school, establishment or capacity where successful completion of an induction period is not an entry requirement.

 This contains the details of teachers who are still subject to disciplinary sanctions from the GTCE.
 Any person on this list can only teach in maintained schools, pupil referral units and non-maintained special schools subject to the conditions of the sanction.

 The Department for Education maintains the database of all teachers eligible to teach in England.
 The database is called The Teacher Services system (formerly known as Employer Access Online).
 Unfortunately, schools overseas cannot access the online database to carry out the Prohibition checks.

-COBIS is delighted to announce that we have been given access rights to perform these checks on behalf of schools overseas.
+We are delighted to COBIS have been given access rights to perform these checks on behalf of schools overseas.

 Disclaimer: Please ensure that you have obtained the correct permissions from Teachers to send this information on to COBIS to be processed in accordance with EU Data protection regulations.